-The Monroe College Associates in Applied Science (A.A.S) Degree program is a 1 + 1 + 1 LPN to RN to Bachelor program.
-Licensed Practical Nurses have the opportunity to earn their A.A.S in 3 semesters.
+The Monroe College Associate's in Applied Science (A.A.S) Degree is a program for Licensed Practical Nurses to earn their A.A.S in 3 semesters.
 The curriculum has been developed in accordance with the philosophy and goals of the college and provides the students the education needed as a registered nurse.
 Nursing courses involve classroom instruction as well as laboratory skills simulation and clinical experiences.
 Upon completion of the program the student is awarded an A.A.S. in Nursing and is eligible to take the NCLEX–RN.

-Monroe offers nursing students several options to achieve their Bachelor of Science degree with a major in nursing that qualifies the graduate to obtain their license as a registered nurse.
+Monroe offers nursing students two options to achieve their Bachelor of Science degree with a major in nursing that qualifies the graduate to obtain their license as a registered nurse.

-- Progressive program - allows adults who are seeking a change in career and have limited or no college credits to earn a practical nursing certificate in the first year and an associate degree in registered nursing in the second year and a bachelor’s degree in the third year.
+- Progressive Track - Also referred to as the 1+1+1 program, the Progressive Track allows students who are seeking a change in career and have limited or no college credits to earn a practical nursing certificate in the first year, an associate degree in registered nursing in the second year, and a bachelor’s degree in the third year.